marktsuchida/libtcspc/CONTRIBUTING.md

       `std::as_const()` should not be applied.
     - In theory, we could get better performance in a few cases by modifying events in place.
-This would require all processors to implement rvalue ref versions of `handle_event` in addition to the const lvalue ref version.
+This would require all processors to implement rvalue ref versions of `handle()` in addition to the const lvalue ref version.
       We do not currently take advantage of this, as it is not clear that it will make a significant difference.
 - Ending the event stream
+  - If the event stream ends because the source reached an end, the source calls `flush()` on the first processor; this is propagated down the chain to flush all processors in order.
+  - If a processor, while handling an event or a flush, determines that processing should stop (because the end of the data of interest was detected), it should call `flush()` on the downstream and throw `end_processing`.
+  - If a processor, while handling an event or a flush, encounters an error, it should (without flushing the downstream) throw an exception derived from `std::exception`.
+  - `flush()` must not be called in processor constructors and destructors, only event handlers and `flush()`.
+  - Each processor's `flush()` may be called at most once during its lifetime, and never after one of its event handlers has thrown.
-  - The downstream processor's `handle_end` may be called within event handlers and `handle_end`.
-It may not be called during processor construction or destruction.
+  - Event handlers may not be called on a thrown or flushed processor.
-    - Exception: Buffering processors may emit end-of-stream from an asynchronous context (but still not in the constructor or destructor).
-  - Calls to the downstream processor's event handlers can be in any order.
-    However, a call to the downstream's `handle_end` must occur at most once, after which no event handlers may be called.
-    - Note that this means processors need to discard received events from upstream if it has stopped processing on its own accord because it had an error or because it detected the end of data of interest.
-    - Processors need not check for unexpected events following the end of stream.
-  - `handle_end` must call the downstream's `handle_end` if it has not yet been called.
-    - The application usually relies on the end-of-stream being propagated in this manner to know when processing has finished (or failed) and the processor chain can be destroyed (and also the data source may be stopped).
-  - Processors must be safe to destroy without having called `handle_end`.
-    - This applies whether or not any events were received.
+  - The `merge` processor provides special behavior, allowing both upstreams to be flushed independently.
+  - Because `flush()` is only called and propagated on successful end of the stream, user code must arrange to notify the ultimate sink(s) when the stream is halted by an error, if necessary.
 - Equality comparison and stream insertion operators are unnecessary for processors.
 - An overload of the `swap` function is generally unnecessary for processors.